ArvindSharma126/Neural_Survivor/README.md

 torch part convert the images into features, and KKN is used to do the prediction.

 # model_checkpoint_and_final_model.txt
-It contain the google link for trained model
+It contains the google link for trained model